Skip to content

 EXAMPLE

-In a node-based scene-referred workflow, begin by performing your grading in the camera’s LOG space.
-Only at the conclusion of your node tree (e.g., at the Timeline level) do you apply a Color Space Transform (CST) to transform the image from LOG to Rec709 color space.
-This ensures that all grading adjustments precede this transformation.
+n a node-based workflow, I begin by grading in the camera’s Log space.
+Only at the end of my node tree (e.g., at the Timeline level) do I apply a Color Space Transform (CST) to convert the image from Log to Rec.
+709. This ensures that all grading adjustments are applied before the transformation occurs, retaining the full dynamic range.

 SCENE REFERRED